michael-basil/auth0-web-app/go/README.md

     → uses the stored Access Token\
     → calls Auth0's `/userinfo` endpoint and returns the JSON response

+-   `/refresh`\
+    → exchanges the stored refresh token for new tokens\
+    → updates the session (Auth0 refresh token rotation supported)

 ------------------------------------------------------------------------

 ## 4. Run the Application (Go 1.21+)